Tan-Shadow/snippets-json/README.md

 ?alata| adds alata font
-?font | adds all the font families mentioned above in a css variable ( you may need to add this in :root selector ) ?flex| adds display flex, aligns centerally and justifies centerally ?glassback| adds a linear gradient that looks like glass
+?font | adds all the font families mentioned above in a css variable ( you may need to add this in :root selector ) ?flex| adds display flex, aligns centerally and justifies centerally ?glassback| adds a linear gradient that looks like glasss